 Day - any day during which the College is in session and regular classes are held, excluding Saturdays and Sundays.

-Student - Any person currently enrolled as a student at any college or in any program offered by the College who was also enrolled at the time of the alleged violation of the Standards of Student Conduct.
+Student - Any person currently admitted or enrolled as a student or in any program offered by the College at the time of the alleged violation.